 lots of classics and that they do separate fiction from

-like to balance their reading.
-I thought it might be fun
+who like to balance their reading.
+I thought it might

-for you to see how many you’ve read.
-Gauge your
+be fun for you to see how many you’ve read.
+Gauge

-relative success on your age.
-If you’re a senior
+your relative success on your age.
+If you’re a

-you may have read more than if you are fifteen.
-If you
+senior you may have read more than if you are fifteen.

-are an English lit major, you may have read more than
+If you are an English lit major, you may have read more

 Actually, how many you’ve read is not nearly as

-motivation to set a goal.
-Make a list of those that you’ve
+your motivation to set a goal.
+Make a list of those

-always wanted to read and then add a couple you’re
+that you’ve always wanted to read and then add

-resolving to reread one you’ve already read and
+about resolving to reread one you’ve already read

 I hope you'll use my Noble (Not Nobel!) prize list for